An archetale in the Assembling Terrania Cycle.

 “I never stop admiring your articulacy, Cempa.
 You are quite right to correct my temporary short-sightedness.
 These people will have many challenges up ahead, and I look forward to being involved with how they negotiate them.
-Or fail to.”
+Or, more to the point, fail to.”

 You have now heard from Renastra the story of the Intervale War and its conclusion.
 As Eleg, I invite you to consider where the conflicts described herein live inside you as well, and down what paths they have led you.